Types of Crickets and Cricket Pest Control

 Signs of a Cricket Infestation

 Crickets chirp to attract mates at night.
 Their chirps are loud, so chances are, if you have crickets... you'll hear them.
 Crickets are attracted to moist food sources such as sweaty clothing.
-Look for large feeding holes in different types of fabric such as wool, cotton, silk, or synthetic fibers.
+Look for large feeding holes in different types of fabric such as wool, cotton, silk, or leather.

 House crickets lie on flat surfaces in damp, dark areas.
-If you have a significant infestation, you may begin to notice “frass,” which is dried excrement, building up around these surfaces.
+If you have a significant infestation, you may notice “frass,” which is dried excrement, building up around these surfaces.

 Cricket Pest Control and Prevention